samblenny/feather-tft-clock/README.md

 time.
 But, the point here is to explain what I did in Krita and how I got the coordinates to draw sprites in the right spots.

+To draw the sprites in Krita, I used the "Pixel Art" brush preset with a custom palette swatch that I defined on my own.
+Krita doesn't provide a way to get detailed control over how indexed color palettes are saved when you export to PNG files.
+But, in practice, that doesn't matter much.
+If you use the Pixel Art brush to paint with a small number of colors, then export to PNG, the resulting files use indexed colors.

+As of CircuitPython 9.1.3, BMP files still work better than PNG for spritesheets.
+But, PNG support will probably catch up to BMP soon.

 ### Clock Digit Sprites